KabirYusuf/levelUpCCVerification-FE/cc_verify/README.md

 ### Clone the Repository

-To get started, clone this repository to your local machine using the following command:
+To get started, clone this repository to your local machine using the following command on you terminal:

-Run the command below on your terminal git clone https://github.com/KabirYusuf/levelUpCCVerification-FE.git
+git clone https://github.com/KabirYusuf/levelUpCCVerification-FE.git

 ### Install Dependencies
-Navigate to the project directory and install the necessary dependencies:
-Run the commands below:
+Navigate to the project directory and install the necessary dependencies using the commands below: cd cc_verify npm install
-cd cc_verify
-npm install

 ### Running the Application
-Start the React application on your local development server:
-Run the command below:
+Start the React application on your local development server using the command below: npm start
-npm start

 The application will be available at http://localhost:3000 in your web browser.